-The Alyce G. Clarke Mississippi Lottery Law (the Law), Senate Bill 2001 (First Extraordinary Session 2018) [the Act], formed the Mississippi Lottery Corporation (the Corporation) to administer the State of Mississippi's first lottery.
+The Alyce G. Clarke Mississippi Lottery Law (the Law), Senate Bill 2001 (First Extraordinary Session 2018) formed the Mississippi Lottery Corporation (the Corporation) to administer the State of Mississippi's lottery.
 The Corporation's Board of Directors (the Board) governs the Corporation.
 The Board is comprised of five members appointed by the Governor, with the advice and consent of the Senate, in addition to the Commissioner of the Department of Revenue and the State Treasurer as ex officio members.
 The Corporation is a component unit of the State of Mississippi (the State).

-The Corporation began conducting lottery games during the year ended June 30, 2020.
+The Corporation began conducting lottery games on November 25, 2019.

-The Corporation accounts for the operations of the lottery in which a statutorily defined amount of the first \$80,000,000 of annual net proceeds (as defined in the Act) shall be used to support the State of Mississippi Highway Fund through June 30, 2028.
+The Corporation accounts for the operations of the lottery in which a statutorily defined amount of the first \$80,000,000 of annual net proceeds (as defined in the Law) shall be used to support the State of Mississippi Highway Fund through June 30, 2028.
 Beginning July 1, 2028, the statutorily defined amount of the first \$80,000,000 shall be transferred to the State General Fund.
 Any net proceeds remaining after the statutorily required transfers are transferred to the State's Education Enhancement Fund.